 She spread her hands in a gracious gesture.
 “I am glad to reply, insofar as an insignificant person like myself can give satisfactory answers.”

 “Oh, no, not insignificant!”
 I protested.
 You are a great soul.”
-[Yogananda misses her meaning: when the self is viewed separately from God, it is nothing.
-All souls are Brahman.]
+[Yogananda misses her meaning.
+The self, viewed separately from God, is nothing; everything is Brahman.]

 “I am the humble servant of all.”
 She added quaintly, “I love to cook and feed people.”